Speeding Up Distributed Machine Learning Using Codes: Coded Computation

 We randomly draw a square matrix of size $5750\times 5750$, a fat matrix of size $5750\times 11500$, and a tall matrix of size $11500\times 5750$, and multiply them with a column vector.
 For the coded matrix multiplication, we choose an $(25,23)$ MDS code so that the runtime of the algorithm is not affected by any $2$ stragglers.
 Fig.~\ref{fig:mm} shows that the coded matrix multiplication outperforms all the other parallel matrix multiplication algorithms in most cases.
-On a cluster of \texttt{m1-small} instances, compared to the best of the $3$ uncoded matrix multiplication algorithms, the coded matrix multiplication achieves about $40\%$ average runtime reduction and about $60\%$ tail reduction.
+On a cluster of \texttt{m1-small}, the most unreliable instances, the coded matrix multiplication achieves about $40\%$ average runtime reduction and about $60\%$ tail reduction compared to the best of the $3$ uncoded matrix multiplication algorithmss.
 On a cluster of \texttt{c1-medium} instances, the coded algorithm achieves the best performance in most of the tested cases: the average runtime is reduced by at most $39.5\%$, and the \thth{95} percentile runtime is reduced by at most $58.3\%$.
+Among the tested cases, we observe one case in which both the uncoded row-partition and the coded row-partition algorithms are outperformed by the uncoded column-partition algorithm.
+This is the case of a fat matrix multiplication with \texttt{c1-medium} instances.
+Note that when a row-partition algorithm is used, the size of messages from the master node to the workers is $n$ times larger compared with the case of column-partition algorithms.
+Thus, when the variability of computational times becomes low compared with that of communication time, the larger communication overhead of row-partition algorithms seems to arise, nullifying the benefits of coding.